KumarDevvrat/blog/content/posts/fresh-start-from-failure.md

   ... and many more failures

 There have been points in time, wherein I strived for a appearing a "knowledgeable" programmer than being one.
 At many points in time, I overestimated my intelligence and skill-set.
-I have gone back to my programming roots in he last one month of interview preperations.
-It has given my more clarity on what it will entail to be the best.
+I have gone back to my programming roots in the last one month of interview preperations.
+It has given me more clarity on what it will entail to be the best.
 At some point, I drifted away from core programming and eventually, I feared whether I will be good enough if I return back fully.
 I think there is no merit in fearing the fear itself.

 So here I am.
 I have rebounded many times in the past.
 Resilience and persistence overcomes everything eventually.
 I wish to put a fresh and diligent attempt at being a good programmer.